 31 Phobias: #1 the Fear of the Boogeyman

-Fear of the Boogeyman (aka Bogeyman)
+Fear of the Boogeyman

 Sufferers are also known to have a strong belief in the supernatural and most have witnessed/experienced some traumatic event to develop such an odd and extreme phobia.

-Where did the Bogeyman come from?
+Where did the Boogeyman come from?

-What does the Bogeyman do?
+What does the Boogeyman do?

-Different types of Bogeymen
+Different types of Boogeymen

-- Bahamas: The bogeyman is known as "small man".
+- Bahamas: The boogeyman is known as "small man".
 Small Man is known to ride in a cart that is drawn by itself and stops to pick up children who are out after sundown.

-- Haiti: The bogeyman is thought to be a very tall man, with legs two stories high (20 ft.).
+- Haiti: The boogeyman is thought to be a very tall man, with legs two stories high (20 ft.).
 He walks around the towns at exactly midnight to catch and eat anybody that stays outside.

 © 2014 James Timothy Peters